mihirchronicles/themihirchronicles.github.io/src/content/notes/on-product-management.md

 Product management is an organizational function within a company dealing with new product development, business justification, planning, verification, forecasting, pricing, product launch, and marketing of a product or products at all stages of the product lifecycle.
 Product lifecycle management is the process of managing the entire lifecycle of a product from inception, through engineering, design, prototyping, manufacturing physical products, scaling software businesses, to service, maintenance and disposal of products.

 A set of process or processes drives product vision.
 Process defines the framework and discipline to accomplish the product vision.
-Every organization has a different process but the following should be addressed when defining a famework.
+Every organization has a different process but the following should be addressed when defining a framework.

 - Product Vision: what do you want the world around you to look like in 6 months?
 1 year?
 2 years?
 5 years?
 - Outcome: what do you want to achieve to help realize this product vision?